-Section 3: Ethics Related to Online Tutor Search (OTS) Referrals and Private Tuition
+Section 3: Ethics Related to Online Referral Service (ORS) Referrals and Private Tuition

-All LDA Consultant Members who receive referrals from the LDA Online Tutor Search are expected to abide by the general LDA Member Ethics standards, plus specifically to:
+All LDA Consultant Members who receive referrals from the LDA Online Referral Service are expected to abide by the general LDA Member Ethics standards, plus specifically to:

 3.1 refrain from offering services to a student who is already receiving similar services from another LDA professional.

-3.2 personally teach any student who has been referred via the Online Tutor Search and accepted by that Consultant.
+3.2 personally teach any student who has been referred via the Online Referral Service and accepted by that Consultant.

-3.3 refer the parent back to the OTS if unable to teach the student personally, or to another specific Consultant, if s/he is considered the best option for this student.
+3.3 refer the parent back to the ORS if unable to teach the student personally, or to another specific Consultant, if s/he is considered the best option for this student.

-3.4 refrain from delegating students referred through the Online Tutor Search to an assistant employed by the Consultant regardless of the assistant’s qualifications.
+3.4 refrain from delegating students referred through the Online Referral Service to an assistant employed by the Consultant regardless of the assistant’s qualifications.

-3.5 ensure that tutors employed by a consultancy business to teach children with learning difficulties who are sourced from the LDA OTS, have current and valid LDA Consultant Member certification, and their current OTS registration fee to access LDA students has been paid.
+3.5 ensure that tutors employed by a consultancy business to teach children with learning difficulties who are sourced from the LDA ORS, have current and valid LDA Consultant Member certification, and their current ORS registration fee to access LDA students has been paid.